MarbleYahya/Digital-Control-Systems-Lab/README.md

 ---

-# Mini Project 2 — Maze Traversal using Search Algorithms
+# Mini Project 2 — Maze Traversal using Search Algorithms and Line Following

 ## Objective
-To implement and evaluate classical search algorithms for complete maze exploration using an autonomous mobile robot.
+To implement autonomous maze exploration combined with accurate line-following behavior using feedback control strategies.

 ## System Description
-The robot must traverse the environment, visit all reachable cells, and return to the starting position without human intervention.
+The robot must navigate inside the maze, discover two dedicated line-following zones, complete the tracking tasks, and finally return to the starting point without human intervention.

-The maze is modeled as a graph where nodes represent cells and edges correspond to feasible transitions.
+The environment is treated as a graph in which cells correspond to nodes and feasible movements define edges.

-One of the following algorithms is employed:

-- **Depth-First Search (DFS):** Deep exploration with systematic backtracking.
-- **Breadth-First Search (BFS):** Level-wise exploration ensuring structured coverage.

-During navigation, the robot builds an internal map using real-time sensor measurements.
+During exploration, the robot incrementally builds knowledge of the environment using onboard sensors.

+When a line-following zone is reached, the robot must:

+- detect the black line on a white background
+- compute the lateral tracking error
+- apply PID-based velocity corrections
+- follow the line until the segment is completed
+- exit the zone and resume maze navigation

 ## Algorithmic Approach
-The implementation includes:
+The system integrates:

-- environment perception
+- maze traversal using **BFS** or **DFS**
-- visited-state tracking
+- visited-state management
 - decision making at intersections
-- backtracking or queue-based expansion depending on the strategy
+- transition between exploration mode and line-following mode
+- path memory for returning to the start position

 ## Success Criteria
-- Complete coverage of accessible areas.
+- Successful exploration of reachable maze areas.
-- Correct real-time execution.
+- Detection and completion of both line-following zones.
+- Stable and accurate PID-based tracking.
-- Reliable autonomous navigation.
+- Fully autonomous operation.
-- Return to the initial position.
+- Correct return to the starting point.

 ## Deliverables
-- Implementation of BFS or DFS.
+- Implementation of search and navigation algorithms.
+- PID-based line-following controller.
-- Webots controller integration.
+- Integration within the Webots simulation.
 - Documentation of methodology and results.

----

----

-## 🛠 Technologies Used

-- **Python**
-- **Webots R2023b**
-- e-puck robot model
-- Feedback control & estimation methods

 ---